vondele/cdbexplore/Readme.md

-bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflight   : Number of active/concurrent requests made to cdb on average. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist in the database but have been added as part of the search. date       : ... you guessed it total time : Time spent since the start of the search. req. time  : Average time (in milliseconds) needed to get a cdb list of moves for a position (including those that required enqueuing).
+bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflight   : Number of active/concurrent requests made to cdb on average. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. unscored   : Number of existing unscored moves within cdb that were assigned a score as part of the search. date       : ... you guessed it total time : Time spent since the start of the search. req. time  : Average time (in milliseconds) needed to get a cdb list of moves for a position (including those that required enqueuing).